Ways to swap out Soft Drinks, for healthier options

-With the growing awareness and interest in fitness and living a healthy lifestyle, the steep fall in soda consumption numbers across the world is no surprise at all.
-In the United States itself, the carbonated beverages market has been experiencing a speedy decline since 2013.
+With the growing awareness and interest in fitness and living a healthy lifestyle, the steep fall in soft drink consumption numbers across the world is no surprise at all.
+In Australia itself, the carbonated beverages market has been experiencing a speedy decline since 2013.

 Adding to the positive news, there has also been an increase in the per capita water intake.
-Initiatives like the soda tax and growing awareness about sugary drinks’ role in the national obesity problem have truly made a difference.
-If anything, the fall in numbers, as well as the initiatives by the authorities, only bring to surface how deep-rooted the soda problem had become and how important it was to make people aware of the disadvantages.
 More and more people are making the switch to healthier alternatives and you should be too.

-Apart from the bubbly fizz and the exorbitant amounts of sugar that give soda its addictive qualities, there is a wide range of health risks that you should be aware of:
+Apart from the bubbly fizz and the exorbitant amounts of sugar that give soft drinks its addictive qualities, there is a wide range of health risks that you should be aware of:

 Liquid Candy.
-A regular can of cola contains about 9 ½ teaspoons of added sugars while the 20-ounce bottle adds up to as many as 16 teaspoons of sugar.
+A regular can of cola contains about 9 ½ teaspoons of added sugars while the 600ml bottle adds up to as many as 16 teaspoons of sugar.
 The daily sugar intake recommended by the Dietary Guideline is only 6-9 teaspoons.
-Taking a soda with your lunch?
+Taking a soft drink with your lunch?
 You can forget about dessert for the rest of the day.

 Tooth Decay.
 If you are trying to avoid the dentist, we would definitely recommend you ditch the soda right this minute.
-The sugar in soda combines with the bacteria in your mouth and attacks your teeth, breaking down the protective layer of enamel.
+The sugar in soft drinks combines with the bacteria in your mouth and attacks your teeth, breaking down the protective layer of enamel.

 Weight Gain.
 Sugary drinks are more often than not linked with weight gain.
-The added sugars in soda are turned by the liver into fat and can drastically affect your weight.
+The added sugars in soft drinks are turned by the liver into fat and can drastically affect your weight.

 No Nutrients and No Hydration Value.
-There are absolutely no nutrients in a bottle of soda that are even remotely useful to your body and delivers no hydration value whatsoever.
+There are absolutely no nutrients in a bottle of soft drink that are even remotely useful to your body and delivers no hydration value whatsoever.
 It does not quench your thirst, and may, in fact, be making you even hungrier and thirstier.

 Here are some alternatives you can include in your daily diet instead of sodas:

-The closest alternative for sodas is sparkling water.
+The closest alternative for soft drink is sparkling water.
 And the most exciting part is that now you can make carbonated water right in your home or office with SodaStream.
-The machine turns flat water into a bubbly surprise for your taste buds, which is healthier, has a higher hydration value and is a lot more refreshing than any soda.
+The machine turns flat water into a bubbly surprise for your taste buds, which is healthier, has a higher hydration value and is a lot more refreshing than any soft drink

-Old habits die hard and you’re probably still be craving your favorite sweet soda drinks.
+Old habits die hard and you’re probably still be craving your favorite sweet soft drinks.
 With SodaStream, you can satisfy your cravings and indulge without feeling guilty afterward.
-With over 60 flavors ranging from fruity combinations to all of your favorite classic fountain soda drinks, you’ll be able to enjoy your favorite drinks and cocktails.
-All containing a fraction of sugars that are present in store-bought sodas.
+With over 25 flavors ranging from fruity combinations to all of your favourite classic fountain soft drinks, you’ll be able to enjoy your favourite drinks and cocktails.
+All containing a fraction of sugars that are present in store-bought soft drinks